acss-io/atomizer/docs/guides/dark-mode.md

 ## Browser Basics

 All modern browsers [support](https://caniuse.com/prefers-color-scheme) the [`prefers-color-scheme`] CSS media feature.
-The feature works by defining or overwriting an existing CSS property via the `@media (prefers-color-scheme: dark) {}` directive.
+The feature defines or overwrites an existing CSS property via the `@media (prefers-color-scheme: dark) {}` directive.

 In the example below, we set an initial style for a `div` with the `.intro` class.
-We overwrite the style when the OS or user-agent preference is set to `dark`.
+We overwrite the style when the OS or user-agent preference is `dark`.

 ```html
 <div class="intro">Hello World!</div>